ocarmieo/github-trends/README.md

 <h4 align="center">Figure 3.
 Languages used in GitHub repos. [<a href="https://datastudio.google.com/#/org//reporting/0ByGAKP3QmCjLdXBlWVdrZU5yZW8/page/yFI">image source</a>]</h4>
 </p>

 When querying the data, I wanted to take advantage of Google's compute engine and do as much data processing that made sense using SQL on BigQuery prior to exporting the data.
 This included extracting package imports using regular expressions.
 My final table had file IDs along with each file's package imports nested.
+You can see the SQL queries here: [bigquery.sql](https://github.com/ocarmieo/github-trends/blob/master/src/bigquery.sql).

 <p align="center">
 <img src="img/regex.png" width="500" align="middle"/>